zeeeshanazad/BI_Task/README.md

 5. Attach your GitHub repository or gist once you are finished.

 Feel free to reach out to us if you got any question or idea while approaching the tasks!
 Enjoy coding!

+## Guidelines to Run project:
+RUN: docker-compose up -d
+OR
+RUN: docker-compose up --build -d

+This project saves all information directly into the database, if csv file is reuired please change "save_to" variable from "to_db" to "to_csv" in the "main.py" file
+Initially, all the main fields in JSON files are treated as main columns e.g, [included, id, type, attributes, relationships] are the columns.
+If the requirement is to dig deeper and explore more columns, please change the "level" variable from "1" to "2".
+But as this level increases, column names will have the prefix of their parent key values.